-April 21, 2014 - The 118th Boston Marathon takes place.
-The winners are: Meb Keflezighi of the U.S. in the men's division and Rita Jeptoo of Kenya in the women's division.
+April 20, 2015 - The 119th Boston Marathon takes place.
+The winners are: Lelisa Desisa of Ethiopia in the men's division and Caroline Rotich of Kenya in the women's division.
+Desisa captures his second title after he won in 2013 Boston Marathon, the year of the tragic bombings.

 The race's organizer is the Boston Athletic Association and its principal sponsor is John Hancock Financial Services.